yuanw/haskell-cis194/README.md

 Expression (Let and where)

-Haskell about experssion rather statement in impretaive programming langauages.
+Haskell about experssion rather statement in imperative programming languages.

 Collection & String